ctsop/asteroids/README.md

 #use "source venv/bin/activate" before beginning work on the project

-#use export DISPLAY=:0 to allow GUI display functions
+#use "export DISPLAY=:0" to allow GUI display functions
-#use xclock to test if it is working
+#use "xclock" to test if it is working